Categories

 Open Justice

-The principle of open justice is enshrined in Article 6 of the European Convention on Human Rights, which protects the right to a fair trial.
+The principle of open justice are enshrined in Article 6 of the European Convention on Human Rights and Article 14 of the International Covenant of Civil and Political Rights. which protects the right to a fair trial.
+These inalienable protections should not be breached to render public scrutiny void.

 Open justice serves several important purposes

-Firstly, it ensures that justice is seen to be done.
+Firstly, it ensures that Justice should not only be done, but should manifestly and undoubtedly be seen to be done.
 This is important because the public must have confidence in the justice system.
 If court proceedings were held behind closed doors, it would be difficult for the public to know whether justice was being served.
 The transparency of open justice allows the public to see that the court is conducting proceedings fairly, and that justice is being done.

 Secondly, open justice promotes accountability.
 The media and the public can attend court proceedings, and they can report on what happens in court.
 This means that the legal system is subject to public scrutiny, and that any problems or injustices are likely to be exposed.
 This is important because it helps to prevent abuses of power, and ensures that the justice system is accountable to the public.